SAC Symposium 2016: Building a Narrative on Impact and the Societal Value of Science

 Case Studies on the Societal Impact of Science

-- The Unexpected Impact of Acoustics on European Cultural Identity.
-Marc Leman, Ghent University
+- The Unexpected Impact of Acoustics on European Cultural Identity, by Marc Leman, Ghent University

-- Early Research on Privacy Made the Internet of Things Possible: the Case of Smart Meters.
-Simone Fischer-Hübner, Karlstad University
+- Early Research on Privacy Made the Internet of Things Possible: the Case of Smart Meters, by Simone Fischer-Hübner, Karlstad University

-- The iWater Project: Research and Society Co-designing a Monitoring System for Cities’ Water Supply.
-Georgia Destouni, Stockholm University
+- The iWater Project: Research and Society Co-designing a Monitoring System for Cities’ Water Supply, by Georgia Destouni, Stockholm University

 - Nano-encapsulation: a Method for Maximising Health Benefits from Medicinal Plants and Agro-food by-products, by Eduardo Rosa, University of Trás-os-Montes and Alto Douro